 Our in-house team of professional developers will install the theme, upload the demo XML file, and setup your website exactly like the live demo.
 Frustration free.
-Complete your purchase of the Premium Installation service by clicking the link above and send us your deliverables.
+Complete your purchase of the Theme Setup service by clicking the link above and send us your deliverables.

 If you have a problem with the theme or found a bug, please let us know via our official Help Center.
 We take pride in our customer support and we will do what we can to assist you.
 If you are experiencing a theme issue, please first turn off all third party plugins to see if the problem persists.